-Lecithin breaks down in the body into choline which is necessary by the body to make the neurotransmitter acetylcholine, a messenger for the autonomic nervous system.
-It communicates with the brain to contract smooth muscles, dilate blood vessels, increase bodily secretions and slow down the heart rate.
+Lecithin breaks down in the body into choline, which is necessary by the body to make the neurotransmitter acetylcholine, a messenger for the autonomic nervous system.
+It communicates with the brain to contract smooth muscles, dilate blood vessels, increase bodily secretions, and slow heart rate.

 Sunflower lecithin is widely used in cooking because it is an emulsifier.
-It is high in protein and when added to a combination of fats and liquids, those molecules make it tough for the fat and liquid to separate.
+It is high in protein, and when added to a combination of fats and liquids, those molecules make it tough for the fat and liquid to separate.
 In the kitchen, we can use sunflower lecithin to keep the oil and vinegar parts of salad dressing from separating.
 It is added when making chocolate for that nice smooth and silky texture.
-In bread making, it makes the dough more elastic so when your bread or pizza dough is done being cooked, it will have a nice chew to it as well as be more light rather than dense.
+In bread making, it makes the dough more elastic, so when your bread or pizza dough is cooked, it will have a nice chew and be lighter rather than dense.

-Body care products use lecithin in products like eye creams, lipsticks and moisturizers.
-It is recognized for its antioxidant properties and its ability to emulsify the other ingredients creating a product that is smooth and feels good on your skin.
+Body care products use lecithin in products like eye creams, lipsticks, and moisturizers.
+It is recognized for its antioxidant properties and ability to emulsify other ingredients, creating a smooth product that feels good on your skin.
 It keeps skin soft by being able to retain moisture.

 Omega-3 fatty acids

 Can help absorb fat-soluble vitamins A, D, E, and K when taken with food.